Frusadev/mdparser/README.md

 	"_Hello **World**_ `Code is fantastic`\n### Hello World",
 );
 ```
 The lexer will turn the markdown source code into a series of token.
-Tokens are used as values the AST nodes.
+Tokens are used as values for the AST nodes.
 The lexer takes the markdown source code as a parameter.
 ### Initialize a parser
 ```typescript